Parthiba-Mukhopadhyay/BongO.n/README.md

    ```

 3. **Create a `.env.local` file**:
-   Add your API keys for Kinde, Next.js, MongoDB, Gemini, and Uploadlink in the `.env.local` file.
+   Add your API keys for Kinde Auth, Next.js, MongoDB, Gemini, and UploadThing in the `.env.local` file.

 4. **Install dependencies**:
    ```bash